uxn

 uxn guide

-Our general cross-platform desktop emulator requires SDL2, alternatively, you could download the plain Win32 or X11 versions, but we will not cover these in this guide.
+Our general cross-platform desktop emulator requires SDL2, alternatively, you could download the plain Win32 or X11 version, but we will not cover these in this guide.
 If you don't have SDL2, here's how to get it:

 Startup